sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-style/cp-mobile-dev-kit-style.md

 ### You will learn
   - How to change color of action bar and tool bar
   - How to change font color and background color of SDK control properties in a section page

+You may clone an existing project from [GitHub repository](https://github.com/SAP-samples/cloud-mdk-tutorial-samples/tree/master/3-Level-Up-with-the-Mobile-Development-Kit/3-Add-Styling-to-an-MDK-App) and start directly with step 4 in this tutorial.

 ---